 Birth and Conception in Hinduism

 Please do not look for complete answers or information in these.
-They are fragments of thoughts which deal with only certain aspects of the chosen subject
+They are fragments of thoughts which deal with only certain aspects of the chosen subject.

 It is not Mother Alone Who Bears the Child.

 The Second Chapter of the Aitareya Upanishad describes how souls are reborn and how the life of each being upon earth is the result of three births, instead of one.
 It is not just the mother who bears the soul of the child for nine months.
-The father also hosts the soul for sometime in his semen sac before it is transferred to the mother.
+The father also hosts the soul for sometime in his male sac before it is transferred to the mother.
 The verses also hint why abortion is not just an ethical and moral problem but also where perhaps people need more compassion and understanding to avoid the practice.
 According to the verses, human birth happens in three phases due to the union of three souls, rather than two, and each birth is the result of past karma in which the karma of parents also play an important role.

 The process of rebirth begins when the souls depart from here to the world of ancestors, where they stay until their karmas are exhausted.
 The bodies of the departed souls in the astral world of the ancestors are built by their past deeds and the by the offerings made to them by their descendents.
 They are gradually exhausted in due time by the actions of gods.
 When their time is complete, they fall down to the earth through the rains, and through the water in the earth they enter the plants.
 Some enter the animal bodies when the plants in whch they are hidden are eaten by animals.
 When humans consume the plants and animals, they enter the human bodies.